hamzAmbarki2/optimizi-ecommerce/EMAIL_TROUBLESHOOTING_GUIDE.md

 npm run debug
 ```

-This will test your email configuration step by step.
+This will test your email configuration step by step and verify Gmail connectivity.

 ### 2. Verify Gmail App Password Setup